UC open access publishing agreements

 The university has been negotiating for open access and affordable subscription costs with journal publishers as contracts with those publishers come up for renewal.

-- Read the UC and Elsevier page for more information on the Elsevier negotiations.
+- Read the UC and Elsevier page for information on the negotiations and agreement with Elsevier.

-- The UC Libraries Journal Negotiations FAQs provide insight into UC’s negotiating goals and likely impact on the university community, with a particular focus on UC and Elsevier.
+- The UC Libraries Journal Negotiations FAQs provide insight into UC’s negotiating goals and likely impact on the university community.

 - The Alternative Access to Articles guide provides information on ways to access articles that the library does not subscribe to.